 Attendance

 Being on time is a very important part of self-discipline and is essential to good time management.
-Your child should always make sure they are in school on time and in the appropriate classroom at the right time.
+Your child should always make sure they are in school on time (by 8.30am) and in the appropriate classroom at the right time.

-We will do our utmost to encourage good attendance from our students and want all students to achieve at least 95% attendance.
+We will do our utmost to encourage good attendance from our students and want all students to achieve at least 96% attendance.
 Our strategies may include phone calls from form tutors, letters home from the Heads of Year, Attendance Action Plan meetings in school or referrals to the Education Welfare Officer.
 Persistent late comers may even receive a phone call home before 8 o’clock to help them get into school each morning.
 Students who have exceptionally high attendance will be rewarded for their efforts.

 Days off and persistent lateness all add up to a loss of learning